acend/infrastructure/README.md

 The Kubernetes Replicator is scheduled on the control plane nodes.

+### kured

+Folder: `deploy/kured`

+For safe automated node reboots we use [kured](https://kured.dev/)

+When a reboot of a node is requered, `/var/run/reboot-required` is created by `unattended-upgrade`.
+Kured detects this and will safly reboot the node.
+Reboots are done everyday between 21:00 and 23:59:59 Europe/Zurich timezone.
+Befor rebooting, the node gets cordoned and drained and after the reboot uncordoned again.
+Only one node at the same time is rebooted.

 ### kyverno

+Folder: `deploy/kyverno`

 [Kyverno](https://kyverno.io/) is deployed as a policy engine.

 Kyverno is scheduled on the control plane nodes.

+### NGINX Ingress Controller

+Folder: `deploy/nginx-ingress-controller`

+The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is used with a Hetzner LoadBalancer (automaticly deployed with a Kubernetes service of type `LoadBalancer`and the Hetzner Cloud Controller Manager).

+The NGINX Ingress Controller is scaled to 2 replicas and spread on the worker nodes.
+Proxy Protocol is enabled, `load-balancer.hetzner.cloud/uses-proxyprotocol: true` Annotation on the Service and `use-proxy-protocol: true` in the controller ConfigMap.
+This allows for real Client-IP's.

 ### rbac-manager

+Folder: `deploy/rbac-manager` & `deploy/rbac`

 For easy ServiceAccount and RBAC Management the [rbac-manager](https://rbac-manager.docs.fairwinds.com/) is installed.

 The RBAC manager scheduled on the control plane nodes.

+### Sealed Secrets

+Folder: `deploy/csealed-secrets`

+To keep Secrets safe in our Git Repository we use [sealed secrets](https://sealed-secrets.netlify.app/)

+For examples on how to use see [How To's / Encrypt a Secret](#encrypt-a-secret)

+Sealed Secrets is scheduled on the control plane nodes.

+### System Upgrade Controller

+Folder: `deploy/system-upgrade-controller`

+For the Kubernetes Cluster upgrade we use the [Rancher System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) which allows for automated rke2 upgrades.

+Two plans are deployed:

+* `server-plan` updates the `rke2` binary on the control-plane nodes
+* `agent-plan` updates the `rke2` binary on the worker nodes after control-plane nodes are updated

+The System Upgrade Controller is scheduled on the control plane nodes.

 ## Dependencies